MetOffice/ai_data_readiness/docs/tabular_checklist_docs.md

 ### Print your results.

-At the end of each notebook you will find a print json results button that will enable you to view and check your stored results.
+At the end of each notebook you will find a print json results button that will enable you to review your stored results.
 <br>
 ![image](images/print_results.png)
 ___